regier/FGDC/README.md

 Simply run one of the following scripts according to what you want to do.

 - **Dependencies.sh**: This will download all the required dependencies.
+Not Implemented yet.
+- **Data-Download.sh**: This will download FlightGear Data.
 - **Download.sh**: This will download the source codes for PLIB, OSG, SG and FG.
 - **Compile.sh**: This will compile everything.
 - **Run.sh**: This will run FG if everything went well.